Chart Color Schemes

 Ardeer has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely affecting the region.
-Notable ones include Sunshine Mental Health and Wellbeing Centre, Derrimut Technology Hub, 661-663 Ballarat Road in Ardeer, and Ardeer Community Park Renewal.
+AreaSearch has identified six projects that could affect this region.
+Notable projects include Sunshine Mental Health and Wellbeing Centre, Derrimut Technology Hub, 661-663 Ballarat Road, Ardeer, and Ardeer Community Park Renewal.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.